+- Visit us at safeplanning.net

+"Like" us on Facebook at

-- Visit us at safeplanning.net - "Like" us on Facebook at facebook.com/safeplanninging - We offer a video course and free planning tools to download at safeplanningseminars.net Don't let your estate go down the drain!
+- "Like" us on Facebook at facebook.com/safeplanninginc

+- We offer a video course and free planning tools to download at safeplanningseminars.net

+Don't let your estate go down the drain!

 Contact us about speaking to your group!

-Our FREE 24/7 Online Video Course with FREE downloadable planning tools could help save the estate of someone you love from being lost paying for nursing home care - even if they are already receiving care.
+Our FREE 24/7 Online Video Course with FREE downloadable planning tools could help save the estate of someone you love from being lost paying for nursing home care - even if they are already receiving care. safeplanningseminars.net

-Avoid losing all your savings and investments!

-Your home is now a bigger target than ever Avoid leaving a spouse financially devastated!

-Does your will leave everything to your spouse?
-It might be a How could changing Medicaid rules and Expanded Medicaid affect you?

-Do you know how a spouse can receive up to \$3,090 per month of the income of their spouse in a nursing home and have their care paid for even while owning substantial assets Do you understand Gifting Rules, Look-Back Periods, how Medicaid treats common "tax loopholes" and ignores prenuptial agreements?
-Find out!
-Could an Irrevocable Trust become your worst enemy?
-Learn the pitfalls and traps!

-Do you know why it may be a bad idea to put kids' names on your accounts?

-Do you know how preserving assets can better assure a patient's quality of care and quality of life?
-Is a loved one already in a nursing home or receiving care?
+- Avoid losing all your savings and investments! - Your home is now a bigger target than ever-learn ways to protect it! - Avoid leaving a spouse financially devastated! - Does your will leave everything to your spouse?
+It might be a HUGE MISTAKE! - How could changing Medicaid rules and Expanded Medicaid affect you?
+Do you know how a spouse can receive up to \$3,090 per - month of the income of their spouse in a nursing home and have their care paid for even while owning substantial assets?
+Do you understand Gifting Rules Look-Back Periods how - Do you understand Gifting Rules, Look-Back Periods, how Medicaid treats common "tax loopholes" and ignores prenuptial agreements?
+Find out! - Could an Irrevocable Trust become your worst enemy?
+Learn the pitfalls and traps! - Do you know why it may be a bad idea to put kids' names on your accounts? - Do you know how preserving assets can better assure a patient's quality of care and quality of life? - Is a loved one already in a nursing home or receiving care?
 Find out why it may not be too late to save their estate!